“What starts as a little bit of fear becomes terror;

 1. How does my body feel right now?

-Children from hard places tend to have difficulty identifying and naming emotions.
+Children from hard places or with an attachment disorder tend to have difficulty identifying and naming emotions.
 If children learn to notice how their bodies feel and can place those feelings with various emotions (i.e., tense muscles from anger), then they can apply a strategy to regulate themselves and reduce or prevent meltdowns, tears, or struggles with peers and adults.

 2. What strategy can I use to _________ (relax, calm down, wake up, refocus, etc.)?